jonahkohn/cell_count/readme.md

 ### First Time Setup

 1. Using an anaconda terminal, find the cell_count directory.
-Create an environment with the necessary libraries using `conda create --name cell_count --file spec-file.txt` and then `conda activate cell_count`.
+Create an environment with the necessary libraries using `conda create --name cell_count --file spec_file.txt` and then `conda activate cell_count`.

 2. Place **crop_mips_multiple.ijm** into your ImageJ -> Macros folder.
 Then, install via ImageJ when needed.
 Optionally, an [ImageJ hotkey](https://imagej.nih.gov/ij/developer/macro/macros.html) can be set up to allow quicker access.